Dave Filoni: Directing & producing

+Rebels

 Filoni was as an executive producer of Star Wars Rebels, which debuted in fall 2014, alongside Greg Weisman and Simon Kinberg.
 For the first two seasons, he also served as its supervising director.
 He appointed Justin Ridge as his successor for the remainder of the show, though he still remained as executive producer.
 Filoni departed as supervising director in September 2016 when he was given the job as overseer of all future and current Lucasfilm Animation projects.
 He returned as supervising director for season four.
 Throughout the show's run, Filoni also voiced the astromech droid Chopper.

+Live-action shows

 In 2019, Jon Favreau invited Filoni to work with him to create The Mandalorian, a live-action Star Wars television series that premiered on Disney+ in November 2019.
 Referred to as a "Lucas encyclopedia", he contributes to and consults on many aspects of the series' production and began influencing the direction of the story in season two.
 He is an executive producer of the show and made his live-action debut as the director of episode one of the first season.
 Filoni has also been involved as executive producer of other Star Wars interconnected shows, The Book of Boba Fett, Ahsoka and Skeleton Crew.
 In April 2023, it was announced that Filoni would write and direct a Star Wars film, closing out these interconnected stories with a focus on the New Republic.

 Promotion

 In mid-2020, Lucasfilm quietly promoted Filoni as executive producer and executive creative director for the studio.
 His promotion was not announced to the public until Lucasfilm updated its list of executives on its website with the addition of Filoni in May 2021.

-In November 2023, it was announced that Filoni had been promoted to Chief Creative Officer of Lucasfilm.
+In November 2023, Filoni announced that he was promoted to chief creative officer at Lucasfilm, granting him creative oversight over all upcoming films and television projects in the Star Wars franchise.
+In January 2026, he was promoted to president at the studio.
+(Note: Attributed to multiple references:)

-Voice acting
+Voice and acting roles

 Filoni provided the voice of the bounty hunter Embo and the droid CH-33P ("Cheep") in Star Wars: The Clone Wars.
 In the Star Wars Rebels season three episodes "The Holocrons of Fate" and "Legacy of Mandalore", Filoni voiced a Rebel Crewman, Stormtroopers, and Mandalorian Warrior, respectively.
 He also voiced Chopper for the entirety of the show, a fact not revealed until the end credits of the series finale.

-Acting

 Filoni made his live action acting debut in The Mandalorian as an X-Wing pilot named Trapper Wolf in "Chapter 6: The Prisoner".
-He later reprised the character in "Chapter 10: The Passenger" and in "Chapter 21: The Pirate".
+He later reprised the character in "Chapter 10: The Passenger", "Chapter 21: The Pirate", and The Mandalorian and Grogu.